WillaFan/Software-engineering-papers-and-tools/README.md

 How to be Smart in Software Engineering
 ====
-🔥New features
+✨ New features
-1. Amend major bugs, add some more new features (2026.2.13 continuing)
+(2026.2.13 continuing) Amend major bugs, add some more new features
--neat coding
+- neat coding
--add New Projects List.md
+- add a list of .mds
+- add many more `code snippets` !!

+-1-2
+Entry script

 ### Software Foundations - Surveillance, Monitoring and Regulatory Tools